ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 It is also worth pointing out that the choice of model is generally up to the Relying Party.
 The same device may need to create Evidence for different Relying Parties and/or different use cases.
-For instance, it would provide Evidence to a network infrastructure device to gain access to the network, and to a server holding confidential data to gain access to that data.
+For instance, it would use one model to provide Evidence to a network infrastructure device to gain access to the network, and the other model to provide Evidence to a server holding confidential data to gain access to that data.
 As such, both models may simultaneously be in use by the same device.

 {{combination}} shows another example of a combination where Relying Party 1 uses the